-4.4 LBBR recipe
+4.3 LBBR recipe

 LBBR is a recipe for LinuxBoot based systems.
 LinuxBoot is an alternative firmware stack that uses the Linux kernel as the Normal world firmware component.
-LinuxBoot is not a standard, but it can be supported on platforms that provide open source firmware and implement the requirements in section 5 (PSCI/SMCC), section 9 (SMBIOS), and section 8 (ACPI).
+LinuxBoot is not a standard, but it can be supported on platforms that provide open source firmware and implement the requirements listed in this section.